opentoonz/opentoonz_docs/source/creating_movements.rst

     - When both feet are on the ground line you can split the hook to pass it form one foot to the other.

-    - If the animation is a cycle and you want the character to keep on walking, the last hook position has to be connected to the first, and the hook has to pass from one foot to the other by splitting it, and then to the first one again by splitting it again.
+    - If the animation is a cycle and you want the character to keep on walking, the last hook position has to be connected to the first one, and the hook has to pass from one foot to the other by splitting it, and then to the first one again by splitting it again.

 .. _tracking_points: